-Slovak main statement of youth policy is contained in the Strategy for Youth (2014 – 2020).
+Slovak main statement of youth policy is contained in the Strategy of the Slovak Republic for youth for the years 2021 – 2028 (hereinafter Youth Strategy).
 Promotion of youth is primarily responsibility of Ministry of Education, Science, Research and Sport (hereinafter MESRS).
 Due to transversal nature of youth policy, different Ministries are responsible for particular policy fields that affect young people.
-Age range for youth policy is 0 – 30 (Strategy for Youth), but different Ministries can address different age ranges as well, depending on the peculiarities of their fields.
+Age range for youth policy is 0 – 30, but different Ministries can address different age ranges as well, depending on the peculiarities of their fields.

 IUVENTA - Slovenský inštitút mládeže (IUVENTA - Slovak Youth Institute) is the institution of MESRS responsible for various activities concerning youth policy preparation and implementation.